10. Building Out Our Pipeline

 step, we invoke the SAF CLI.

-The SAF CLI is one the tool that the SAF supports to help automate security validation.
-It is our "kitchen-sink" utility for pipelines.
+The SAF CLI is a key tool amongst the many that the SAF utilizes to help automate security processes.
+It is our custom-made, "kitchen-sink" utility - and it sees a lot of use in CI/CD pipelines.
 If you took the SAF User Class, you are already familiar with the SAF CLI's attestation function.

 This tool was installed alongside InSpec when you ran the ./build-lab.sh